erfan377/trustRank/README.md

 ## How to upload data to Firestore

-function list for fetching data:
+function list for uploading data:
  - `filter`: function to filter json output data from the `aggregate` funtion based on paramaters you want
    - `python firestore.py filter example_all.json`
  - `upload_safe`: upload json to the firestore database.